 West River Transit Authority, Inc. dba Prairie Hills Transit (the Organization) provides rural and specialized public transportation in western South Dakota.
-Approximately 80% of the Organization's revenues were derived from operations of the transportation program for the year ended September 30, 2017.
-Approximately 49% of its support came from federal, state and local government agencies for the year ended September 30, 2017.
-The Organization also includes Prairie Hills Child Care Center which provides childcare services for ages six weeks to twelve years in Spearfish, South Dakota and Sturgis Nutrition Program which provides meals to the elderly in Sturgis, SD.
+Approximately 87% and 80% of the Organization's revenues were derived from operations of the transportation program for the years ended September 30, 2018 and 2017, respectively.
+Approximately 44% and 49% of its support came from federal, state and local government agencies for the years ended September 30, 2018 and 2017, respectively.
+The Organization also includes Prairie Hills Child Care Center which provides childcare services for ages six weeks to twelve years in Spearfish, South Dakota.
+Through May 31, 2018, the Organization also included the Sturgis Nutrition Program which provided meals to the elderly in Sturgis, South Dakota.